celistimen/Light-curve-classification/README.md

 ## Stellar explorer
 I developed a web application to visualize light curves and their features.
 The code can be found in this folder.

+Note that the web app has not been tested in a production environment